synthetic-borealis/Linear-Stairs-Generator/README.md

 Click on 'Add->Mesh->Add Linear Stairs'.

 ## Some Notes:
-* At the moment, the addon doesn't generate UVs.
+* At the moment, the add-on doesn't generate UVs.
-* This addon is still very much work-in-progress, so some things may not function properly.
+* This add-on is still very much work-in-progress so some things may not function properly.